-Dr. Brusch, a medical doctor of noted background, had developed an interest in other natural forms of healing, his objective always the 'well-being' of the patient.
-He had set up the first acupuncture clinic to collect research data, and it was operating in his medical clinic when Rene Caisse arrived in 1959.
+Dr. Brusch, a medical doctor of noted background, had developed an interest in other natural forms of healing.
+His objective was always in the overall "well-being" of the patient.
+He had set up the first acupuncture clinic ever to collect research data, and it was in full operation in his medical clinic when Rene Caisse arrived in 1959.

-Rene Caisse and Dr. Brusch began their research on the eight herb essiac using oral treatment only.
-No other medication was used and the herbs were given on an empty stomach.
+Rene Caisse and Dr. Brusch began their research on the essiac using oral treatment only.
+No other medications were used and the herbs were given on an empty stomach.
 In the hope of identifying the active ingredient, they experimented with variations of injectable solutions, each vial containing a different herb.
-This failed to isolate one single herb, proving that effective results are obtained synergisticlly though the unique combination of the eight herbs in the correct proportions.
+This failed to isolate one single herb, proving that the most effective results were obtained synergistically though the unique combination of the eight herbs in the correct proportions.

 Consequently they returned to using the eight herb essiac formula administered in an oral fashion.
 One version of this formula is called "Flor-Essence" in the marketplace.
 A double blind study was done in which other essiac formulas were used, all of which proved to be inferior to the settled upon eight herb formula.

 Thanks for taking a peak at these Dr. Brusch photos from our personal collection.
 We are happy to be able to share the history with you!